 3.1.2 Pit and Protection of Spaces Below the Pit

-A pit shall be provided for every lift used in under-construction-buildings and conform to 3.1.1 above.
+A pit shall be provided for every lift used in under construction buildings and conform to 3.1.1 above.

 The minimum pit depth required shall be as per IS 17900 (Part 1) requirements.